What do you need to know to be successful in business? What skills must you have to be an effective manager or leader?

 As an alternative, we also offer a work placement year.

 With this version of BBA Business Administration, you can boost your CV by gaining work experience with an external organisation.
 We offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.

 In recent years, our students have gained placements with organisations such as BMW, Samsung and Cummins.

 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

 You are taught by a highly qualified, enthusiastic team of academics and practitioners with wide-ranging research interests.
 Their research is used in lectures and seminars so you learn about the latest issues impacting the business world.

 We are home to industry renowned figures, including our world leading Professor of Leadership and Organisation Elisabeth Kelan, author of 'Rising Stars: Developing Millennial Women as Leaders' and an expert on women and leadership, men as change agents for gender equality, generations at work and diversity and inclusion.

-Our campus is situated in the heart of the town centre, with a host of restaurants, bars and shops, and just a few minutes’ walk from the seafront.
+Our campus is conveniently located in the heart of Southend.
+Enjoy a host of restaurants, bars and shops on your doorstep..